 Guduchyaaha swarasam choornam kalkam kwathameva va |

-Giloya in the form of water decoction, powder, juice etc shouldbe used to treat Vatarakta (also called as Asrug vata).
+Giloy in the form of water decoction, powder, juice etc should be used to treat Vatarakta (also called as Asrug vata).

-Study conducted at department of pharmacology nagpur, has proved the immunomodulatory effect of indian tinospora.
-Guduchi is also a proven anti inflammatory agent . click to read.
+A study conducted at the department of pharmacology Nagpur, has proved the immunomodulatory effect of Indian tinospora.
+Guduchi is also a proven anti-inflammatory agent. click to read.

 Terminalia Chebula is used as an ingredient for many gout herbal remedies.
-A study conducted in pharmacology division of Visakapattanam has revealed the reno protective (kidney – protective) activity of Hareetaki.
-Click to read.
+A study conducted in pharmacology division of Visakapattanam has revealed the renoprotective (kidney – protective) activity of Hareetaki.

-Low purine intake, no alcohol, gradual steps to decrease weight, helps in fall of uric acid levels.
+Low purine intake, avoiding alcohol, gradual steps to decrease weight, helps in fall of uric acid levels.
 But severe dietary restrictions are best avoided.

 Green gram soup,

-Decoction of Abhaya (hareetaki – Terminalia Chebula ), fried in ghee should be consumed follwed by drinking of milk.
+Decoction of Abhaya (hareetaki – Terminalia Chebula ), fried in ghee should be consumed followed by drinking of milk.